Applying to a Cal State University in 2021

 Where can I learn more about the CSU campuses?

 Each CSU campus offers its own events (mainly virtual).
 Find the campuses here and link to their admission events website pages.
 You can also visit with specific campuses in October:

 Where can I learn how to navigate Cal State Apply Application?

 Students can sign up for a virtual application workshop here.
-Be sure to scroll down the page to "other ways to explore" and click on schedule.
+Be sure to scroll down to the very bottom of the page to "other ways to explore" and click on schedule.